bmilcs/odin-shopping-cart/README.md

 ### `Cart.js`

-The `orderSummary` state variable contains an object of the financial details for the cart and is updated with the `updateOrderSummary` function. `useEffect()` came in handy, allowing me to update the order summary any time the `cart` object or `discountPercentage` is changed:
+The `orderSummary` state variable contains an object of the financial details for the cart and is updated with the `updateOrderSummary` function. `useEffect()` came in handy, allowing me to update the order summary any time the `cart` object or `discountPercentage` changes:

 ```js
 // Cart.js